Scientific Understanding of Consciousness

 (Squire & Kandel; Memory, 111)

-long-lasting facilitation of synaptic transmission; a permanent increase in synaptic efficacy, resulting from repeated activation of a presynaptic element and its firing the postsynaptic neuron.
-(Eichenbaum, 346)
+Long-lasting facilitation of synaptic transmission; a permanent increase in synaptic efficacy, resulting from repeated activation of a presynaptic element and its firing the postsynaptic neuron.
+(Eichenbaum; Neuroscience of Memory, 346)

 Magnetic Resonance Imaging (MRI)